 Once you have these materials on hand, you can now go ahead and try fixing that annoying chip.
 Here are some tips on how to do it:

-Step 3.If you have a light-colored quartz countertop, take out your superglue.
+Step 3.If you have a light-colored quartz countertop, take out your super glue.
 Because it is a clear material, it is hardly noticeable when you use it for repairs.
-The kind of superglue that you should use depends on where the chip in your quartz countertop is.
-If the chip is on a surface, use one with a thin consistency and if the chip is on the edge, use something that has a thicker consistency.
+The kind of superglue that you should use depends on where the chip in your quartz countertop surface is.
+If the chip is on a flat surface, use one with a thin consistency and if the cracked area is on the edge, use something that has a thicker consistency.
 For its application, take a spatula or a brush and use it to put thin coats on the chip.
 Do it until the chip reaches an equal height with the surface of the countertop.
 Once you’re done with the application, leave it to dry and cure overnight or for at least 24 hours.
 Remember, do not put too much superglue because it will require a longer time to cure.

 Step 5.Finally, using sandpaper, file the adhesive you applied once it’s already hard and dry.
 To achieve the best results, choose sandpaper with higher grit ranging from 360 to 600.
 This will even out and smooth over the dried glue on the surface of your quartz countertop.
 Also, for surfaces, you may use a razor blade for filling the chip.
-You just need to gently glide on the area with sideway movements.
+You just need to gently glide on the area with sideways movements.

 With all that being said, prevention is still better at the end of the day.
 Next time, treat your quartz countertop with utmost care!
 It may be durable, but it is not unbreakable.

 Paul Batashev is the owner and CEO of Granite Selection.
 The company began in 2011 Pay Less for Granite and has been transforming homes since 2011 with its expertise as a kitchen countertop company and manufacturer of fine custom granite countertops.